chrisblackburn/ubam/README.md

 ### overlay_page

-Default: `ubam.html`
+Default: `ubam.html`.
 Specifies the URL that is loaded in to the overlay container.

 ### timeout

-Default: `900`
+Default: `900`.
 Specifies the number of seconds the user is allowed to use the website in a single session before the overlay is shown.

 ### check_interval

-Default: `10000`
+Default: `10000`.
 Specifies the number of milliseconds between checking whether the timeout has been reached.

 ###  cookie_name

-Default: `ubam_timer`
+Default: `ubam_timer`.
 Specifies the name of the cookie.

 ### close_class

-Default `.ubam-close`
+Default `.ubam-close`.
 Specifies the class of the element that is used to close the overlay and reset the timer.

 ### after_dialog_shown

-Default: `null`
+Default: `null`.
 Specifies a callback function that is invoked after the dialog box is shown.

 ### styles
 The following styles are defined in `css/ubam.css` and can be overriden to work with your local design.